 - Start streaming movies and TV shows!
 Choose a streaming app and watch shows that usually aren’t available to you directly on your PS4/PS5!

 With Windows Ethernet

 - Download a free VPN.
-NordVPN is my favorite because it has a huge server network to bypass geoblocks and lightning-fast speeds for gaming (and you can try it for free for 30 days).
+ExpressVPN is my favorite because it has a huge server network to bypass geoblocks and lightning-fast speeds for gaming (and you can test it out risk-free for 30 days).

 - Connect your PlayStation to your computer.
 Connect your PS4/PS5 to your computer with an ethernet cable.
 If you can connect your PC to your router with another ethernet cable, I recommend doing so for faster speeds.

 - Go to Network and Sharing Center.
 On your PC, go to Control Panel > Network and Internet > Network and Sharing Center.